Being a nomad isn't easy, but it's what life has given me. I spent

 Sticker is inspired by Kent C. Dodds

-for me.
+believe that computer science was created for me.
 During college, I learned a lot of programming fundamentals,

-but not much in-depth technical practice β I wasnβt paying enough
+but not much in-depth technical practice β I wasn't paying enough

 attention, though.
 Programming is like an ocean; you never know how